daaanny90/cliclockwork/README.md

 - Start a timer for a specific Jira issue.
 - Stop the currently running timer.
 - Retrieve information about the current active timer.
+- Create a report of the work done yesterday, to help during daily meetings.
 - Save and reuse your Clockwork API token.

 ## Installation